Astronomy Cast: Format

 There are also episodes in which listeners' questions are answered.
 Initially the question shows were produced irregularly (ten shows as of September 2008), but as the number of questions received increased a question show will be released weekly when possible.
 The hosts have also experimented with student questions shows where they have sent recording equipment to schools who have requested it.
 The students have then recorded questions to ask the hosts, which are then answered and edited into a special show available separately on the Astronomy Cast website.
 As of June 2008, two shows have been done in this format, and this ongoing project has been sponsored by NASA's Gamma-ray Large Area Space Telescope.

-Astronomy Cast has covered a wide variety of topics ranging from the planets in our solar system to the end of the universe, from the big bang to black holes.
+Astronomy Cast has covered a wide variety of topics ranging from the planets in the Solar System to the end of the universe, from the Big Bang to black holes.
 All previous episodes can be downloaded from the Astronomy Cast website archive in MP3 format or through major pod-catching software such as iTunes.

 As of September 2019, the shows are streamed live on the Astronomy Cast YouTube channel and are co-streamed live on CosmoQuest's Twitch channel.
 The opening 20–30 minute segment dealing with the topic of the week is then later converted into podcast format.
 Where time permits, both hosts often continue to stream for approximately another half hour, answering questions posed to them on the topic just covered, as well as other astronomy & science related subjects.
 The questions are posed by viewers of the live stream who post in the YouTube chat during the broadcast, as well as on other social media platforms.
 The full, unedited version of the video is then uploaded to the Astronomy Cast channel, as well as to those of CosmoQuest and Fraser Cain, while the edited podcast is uploaded soon after.